The European Union

 of the European Community of Coal and Steel - July, 1952

 Agreed upon is that no particular country can dominate by amassing the available coal and steel, the elements to forge weapons and start a war.

 European Recovery Program - April 1948 - Marshal plan

-The Americans decided to fund the Recovery Program - better known as Marshall Plan - which meant that there were no repair payments imposed on Germany and Austria like the allied forces had done after the First World War in the Treatment of Versailles.
+The Americans decided to fund the Recovery Program - better known as Marshall Plan - which meant that there were no repair payments imposed on Germany and Austria like the allied forces had done after the First World War in the Treaty of Versailles.
 Payments to be made by the besieged countries would give unrest and could result in rebellion against the winning countries and result in conflicts within the Europe of after the war.

 When the Berlin Wall fell in 1989, and Germany was again the big country, there were a few politicians who were not too happy with that event and the consequences.
 It made them worry how the European Union would develop further.
 Among those was French President François Mitterrand and Britain's Prime Minister Margareth Thatcher.

 Britain and France "feared the fall of the Berlin Wall in 1989 would return Nazi-era ambitions to Germany, exchanges between the two nations indicate," The Telegraph reported in 2009.
 Initially that fear was not eminent, but it soon happened that many a EU member state bowed to Germany again when Angela Merkel took over after Gerhard Schröder resigned in 2005.

 And what they feared has happened.
 The European Union has lost much more of its credibility and gradually much of its democratic nature.

 Today Germany is the member state that determines much of what is decided at meetings in Brussels, Strassbourg and elsewhere.
 No wonder there is a critical attitude of Poland's Mateusz Morawieck, Hungary's Viktor Orbán, Czech president Milo Zeman, and to some lesser extend of Austria's Sebastian Kurz.